SpectronX/Physics_with_Cpp/README.md

 - 👋 Hi, I’m Samuel Fiifi.
 - 👀 I’m currently a Physics major with interest spanning over wireless technologies, A.I, and basically anything tech.
-Currently a student
 - 🌱 I am a dedicated learner, ready to explore and share ideas with people.
 - 💡  Currently I am taking some C++ courses as part of my study requirements and self-studying electrodynamics and signals and systems.
 - 💞️ There is a lot out there revolutionizing our world today, and together we can be part of that revolution.